And you have got what it takes.

 This is what I tell myself when I face criticism in those uninspiring days, hahaha; “I write the best stuff!
 What you’re talking about..eh..
 God has equipped me and I was born to do this; it has got my name on it!
 I can do this and I have got what it takes.”
 Then I calm down, and say, “All is well, nothing has been broken, and everything is going to be alright.”
 Then I let it slide, pass, and leave to the left or to the right depending on which side of the ear it entered in, or side of the brain it came from.

 There are times I will also handle criticism and negativity in a good attitude and manner…hahaha.
-I will respond by speaking up scriptures that I have memorized, and it depends which one will come out during this time when my mind struggles to deal with the negative thoughts that have just entered in or arose from within.
+I will respond by speaking up scriptures that I have memorized, and it depends which one will come out during the time when my mind struggles to deal with the negative thoughts that have just entered in or arose from within.
 I will tell myself, “God you said with You all things are possible, so I believe with Your help I can do this.”
 Or I will say, “I can do all things through Christ which strengtheneth me (Philippians 4:13 KJV) and “I take every thought captive to obey Christ (2 Corinthians 10:5 ESV).”

 Sometimes I will listen and sing songs to help me focus on the positive things.
 Or I will read a good book, or go watch a good movie, or listen to teaching messages, call or talk to someone, or do something that has a positive influence to help me get out from focusing on the negative.